egalarza7/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 **Date: November 20th, 2022**

-Six steps of data analysis process:
+## The six steps of the data analysis process:

 ### Ask
 ### Prepare